Which Notes Make Up a Chord? Chord Tones Explained

 What to try next

 Pick one root, say C, and step through its major, minor, 7th, and maj7 versions in the tool.
 Watch how the top notes pile up while the root stays put, and listen to each addition change the feeling.
 Then flip to “Identify by notes,” tap three or four keys, and see what chord you built.
 Working in both directions is the fastest way to make chord tones second nature.
+If a symbol itself (like add9 or a slash chord) is the confusing part, see how to read chord symbols.

 Try With Sound